hitomi-nakayama/ucsb-cmpsc-260-c2ir-docker/README.md

 ./run-c2ir.sh my-file.c
 ```

+This script will automatically create a docker container, process the .c
+file, and output the result into the same directory as the .c file.

 Note: The `./run-c2ir.sh` script will mount `my-file.c`'s entire parent
 directory inside of the docker container.
 Do not run this on a file located
 inside of an important directory.